ChromatixAU/gitlab-network-graph/README.md

 * Support scrolling down the page.
 * Fix the slight horizontal scroll.
 * Work out if it's possible to automatically open the network graph in Chrome (see bottom of network.sh).

+## Contributing

+Pull requests and issues are most welcome.
+Go forth!

 ## License